 This compares favorably against Uber Eats.
-Read our comparison guide of the two services here to learn more.
+Read our DoorDash vs. Uber Eats guide to learn more.

 What Expenses Are There for DoorDash Delivery Drivers?

-Like any other courier gigs, Dashers are independent contractors.
+Like any other delivery app gigs, Dashers are independent contractors.
 As a result, you will have numerous work-related expenses that will impact your bottom line.

 For example, DoorDash does not pay for gas or tolls.
 Those are expenses you must pay out of pocket.
 You will also have to pay for data usage on your phone as well as your auto insurance.